Risk Oversight Failures: Lessons from Société Générale, Amazon, and the Boardroom

 Is Risk Oversight about billions or trillions?

-There are tremendous benefits in oversight “excellence”, beside protecting firms against life threatening situations.
+There are tremendous benefits to achieving oversight “excellence,” beyond simply protecting firms against life-threatening situations.

-When J Bezos decided to launch Amazon Prime in 2004, he understood his firm drove its profitability from volume of sales.
-And he seemingly put Amazon’s profitability at risk by changing the way his firm charged its clients for delivery.
-He had connected the dots between the risks his firm faced and what these risks meant from a business objective and strategy point.
+When Jeff Bezos decided to launch Amazon Prime in 2004, he understood that Amazon’s profitability came from the volume of sales.
+And he seemingly put that profitability at risk by changing the way the firm charged customers for delivery.
+He had connected the dots between the risks Amazon faced and what those risks meant from a business strategy and objective point of view.

-His idea also triggered many internal tensions and healthy debates which helped to make Prime a resounding success – Amazon was valued $18bn at the time and it reached a market capitalisation of $1tn in January 2020, Prime being one of the key drivers of such a meteoric rise.
+His decision also triggered internal tensions and healthy debates, which helped make Prime a resounding success.
+Amazon was valued at $18 billion at the time and reached a market capitalisation of $1 trillion in January 2020, with Prime being one of the key drivers of that meteoric rise.

-This example also illustrates the value of risk appetite and tolerance.
-Specifically, understanding the level of losses a company can absorb whilst remaining a going concern enables such strategic decisions.
-Of course, exceeding a firm’s risk-taking capacity is typically a synonym of business failure, as underutilising risk capacity is a synonym of missed opportunity and suboptimal profitability.
+This example also illustrates the value of understanding risk appetite and tolerance.
+Specifically, knowing the level of losses a company can absorb while remaining a going concern enables such bold strategic decisions.
+Of course, exceeding a firm’s risk-taking capacity is often a synonym for business failure, just as underutilising that capacity can mean missed opportunities and suboptimal profitability.

 Risk Oversight is not a popularity contest!